 -- upon further testing with other shared directories, symbolic links are viewable when the original file is in the same directory, if the link points to a file in another directory, the link file cannot be seen from the client. 'wide links = yes' is set in the smb.conf file

-#3 Updated by gboudreau almost 11 years ago
+#3 Updated by gboudreau over 11 years ago

 I didn't suggest looking in the folders themselves, or setting up another share point.

 I suggested mounting your share on the HDA itself, as if it was a client computer.

 i.e. mount \\hda\SomeShare from either the HDA desktop, or from the command line.

 You can yum -y install samba-client, then try to use smbclient to connect to your shares: smbclient '\\hda\SomeShare'

 You can use cd and ls in smbclient to navigate directories, and check that files look fine. mget filename should download filename from your current smb directory into the current local directory.

 wide links option doesn't matter, since unix entensions = no should be in your smb.conf, which makes symlinks, wide or not, appear as regular files.